rahalrazika/postzy/README.md

   </p>
 This is my capstone project for Ruby on Rails module in the Microverse Program.

 Postzy is an online application that allows users to vote and share articles within different fields.
-This project is based on a lifestyle blog designed by [Nelson Sakwa]. (https://www.behance.net/sakwadesignstudio).
+This project is based on a lifestyle blog designed by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio).
 Here are the key features that you can utilize with Postzy:
 -	User can create an account.
 - User can log in and log out.
 -	The big image is for the top articles.